 Flame retardant chemicals have been added to upholstered furniture, other household items, and even children’s pajamas for decades.
 California’s 1975 flammability standard set a precedent for products to be made with these chemicals to prevent fire-related deaths.
 Flame retardants have since been found ineffective.

 In 2015, Minnesota passed the most comprehensive flame retardant bill in the country.

 Flame retardant chemicals migrate out of products, into dust, and ultimately into the human body.
 Because children play on the floor and put their fingers in their mouths, they ingest higher levels of chemicals than adults.
 Studies have found that toddlers have 3 to 5 times higher levels of these chemicals in their bodies than their parents do.
 Many flame retardants disrupt hormones in the human body.
 Some flame retardants are associated with increased risk for cancer and adverse effects on reproduction, learning, and development.

 Determined to help protect Minnesotans from flame retardant chemicals, Conservation Minnesota began working to ban the four most toxic flame retardants.
 In 2015 we played a part in passing the Firefighter & Children Health Protection Act, which, at the time, was the most comprehensive flame retardant bill in the country.
 It gave retailers just three years to remove the targeted chemicals from upholstered furniture and children’s products.

 In 2019, mattresses and other household products were added to the list of items unlawful to contain synthetic flame retardants.

 We didn’t stop there.
 We continued to work with partners to add additional chemical compounds and consumer products to the original flame retardant bill.
-In 2019, after four more years of ongoing work and legislator meetings, the state legislature approved a bill (HF359) which updates the list of items which are unlawful to contain harmful synthetic flame retardants to include mattresses and other household products.
+In 2019, after four more years of ongoing work and legislator meetings, the state legislature approved a bill (HF359) that updates the list of items that are unlawful to contain harmful synthetic flame retardants to include mattresses and other household products.